elenalabzina/azure-search-index-from-scratch/README.md

 The prerequisite is an MS Azure Subscription account.

-The sample also shows how to add a Semantic configuration that allows you to perform a Semantic Search to your engine.
+The sample also shows how to add a Semantic configuration that allows you to perform a Semantic Search.